-Legal Precedent for Web Accessibility
+Legal Foundation for Web Accessibility

 When the ADA was enacted in 1990, the Internet as we know it today—the ubiquitous infrastructure for information and commerce—did not exist.
 Today the Internet, most notably the sites of the Web, plays a critical role in the daily personal, professional, civic, and business life of Americans.
 Increasingly, private entities are providing goods and services to the public through websites that operate as places of public accommodation under title III of the ADA.
 Similarly, many public entities under title II are using websites to provide the public access to their programs, services, and activities.
 Many websites of public accommodations and governmental entities, however, render use by individuals with disabilities difficult or impossible due to barriers posed by websites designed without accessible features.